NooglerBytes/Solidity-Online-Practice-Set/README.md

 - The collection covers an array of Solidity smart contracts sampled from multiple online sources to create a pool for practice.
 - Links to respective Solidity illustrations are also included.
 - Also, **extra** information, or contract-specific explanations are also included for ease.
-- Anyone can use this repository as a learning platform
+- Anyone can use this repository as a learning platform, with additional resources as supplement
 - Any collaboration is much also welcome
 - Cheers !!!